 For those families who are inquiring about our First Communion and Confirmation program, please note that we will be providing the registration and program information in late November, or early December 2021.

 We will announce this information on our parish media platforms (i.e. Parish Website, YouTube and Facebook channels), E-Newsletter (bulletin) and during our parish announcements at the end of our Sunday masses.

 Confirmation is one of the Seven Sacraments of the Catholic Church.
 This sacrament deepens our baptismal life, and calls us to be missionary witnesses of Jesus Christ in our families, neighborhoods, society, and the world.
 We receive the message of faith in a deeper and more intensive manner with great emphasis given to the person of Jesus Christ The videos below should answer questions you may have about Confirmation for either yourself or your child.
 If you are an adult and have not yet been confirmed, send an e-mail to firstname.lastname@example.org expressing your desire to receive the Sacrament.
-Registration for the preparation program for youth, is in September.
 Letters are sent home with children in our family of Catholic schools, who are of the age to receive the Sacrament, those in Grade 7 and Grade 8.
 Announcements are made after all the Masses, and information is posted on our website, beginning in August, to remind parents of the upcoming registration.
 If the registration deadline is missed, your child will be able to receive the Sacrament the

 What is Confirmation?